Training Deep Morphological Neural Networks as Universal Approximators: Results on previous work

 Notice that by Rademacher's theorem, we have that \(f^{(n+1)}_i\) and \(g^{(n+1)}_i\) are differentiable a.e. on \(\mathbb{R}^d\) (since they are Lipschitz, see previous paragraph).
 In addition, by the inductive hypothesis, we have that \(x^{(n)}_j\) is differentiable a.e., and hence \(x^{(n)}_j+w^{(n+1)}_{ij}\) and \(x^{(n)}_j+m^{(n+1)}_{ij}\) are differentiable a.e..
 This means that Lemma \ref{theorem:b4} holds a.e., and we have that a.e. \(\nabla f^{(n+1)}_i(\mathbf{x})=\nabla (x^{(n)}_j(\mathbf{x})+w^{(n+1)}_{ij})= \nabla x^{(n)}_j(\mathbf{x}), \forall j\in J_1\), \(\nabla g^{(n+1)}_i(\mathbf{x})=\nabla (x^{(n)}_j(\mathbf{x})+w^{(n+1)}_{ij})= \nabla x^{(n)}_j(\mathbf{x}), \forall j\in J_2\), where \(J_1=\{j:f^{(n+1)}_i(\mathbf{x})=x^{(n)}_j(\mathbf{x})+w^{(n+1)}_{ij}\}, J_2=\{j:g^{(n+1)}_i(\mathbf{x})=x^{(n)}_j(\mathbf{x})+w^{(n+1)}_{ij}\}\).
 This means that a.e. \(x^{(n+1)}_i\) is differentiable, with \(\nabla x^{(n+1)}_i=\lambda^{(n+1)}_i\nabla x^{(n)}_{j_1} + (1-\lambda^{(n+1)}_i)\nabla x^{(n)}_{j_2}\), for some \(j_1\in J_1, j_2\in J_2\).
 Since \(\lambda^{(n+1)}_i\in [0, 1]\) and a.e. \(\nabla x^{(n)}_{j_1}\succeq 0, \nabla x^{(n)}_{j_2}\succeq 0\), we have also that a.e. \(\nabla x^{(n+1)}_i\succeq 0\).
 Therefore, we also have a.e. that \(\|\nabla x^{(n+1)}_i\|_1=\sum_{k}(\nabla x^{(n+1)}_i)_k=\sum_{k}(\lambda^{(n+1)}_i\nabla x^{(n)}_{j_1}+(1-\lambda^{(n+1)}_i)\nabla x^{(n)}_{j_2})_k=\lambda^{(n+1)}_i\sum_{k}(\nabla x^{(n)}_{j_1})_k+(1-\lambda^{(n+1)}_i)\sum_{k}(\nabla x^{(n)}_{j_2})_k=\lambda^{(n+1)}_i + 1-\lambda^{(n+1)}_i=1\).
 This concludes the induction. \end{proof}

-At this point, we should note that, although a lot of existing works do not use activations based on the false belief that the non-linear morphological networks do not need them, some works do in fact incorporate them.
-In \citep{ARAUJO201712}, for example, the authors use a sigmoid function.
-However, this, too, does not solve the problem (and if anything, it makes it worse).
+At this point, we should note that using standard non-linear activations, as is done by some existing work such as \citep{araujo2017morphological}, which uses a sigmoid function, does not solve the problem (and if anything, it makes it worse).